-Districts must be (nearly) the same size in terms of population so each elected official represents about the same number of constituents.
+Districts must contain (nearly) the same population so each elected official represents about the same number of constituents.
 However, population density varies across a state.
-Therefore, to contain the same population, districts in rural areas will be geographically large and districts in densely populated areas will be geographically small.
+Therefore, to meet this population requirement, districts in rural areas will be geographically large and districts in densely populated areas will be geographically small.

-3 Aaron Kaufman, Gary King and Mayya Komisarchik, "How to Measure Legislative District Compactness If You Only Know It When You See It," American Journal of Political Science, Forthcoming.
+&lt;sup>9 Aaron Kaufman, Gary King and Mayya Komisarchik, "How to Measure Legislative District Compactness If You Only Know It When You See It," American Journal of Political Science, Forthcoming.
 Copy at https://gking.harvard.edu/files/gking/files/compact.pdf

-4 The National Conference of State Legislatures reports that 40 states require that districts be compact.
+&lt;sup>10 The National Conference of State Legislatures reports that 40 states require that districts be compact.
 National Conference of State Legislatures, "Redistricting Criteria."
 Washington, D.C.: NCSL, 2019.